Suppression of errors in collectively coded information: Discussion

 \section{Discussion}

 Our results show that collective replication in a virtual circular genome (VCG) architecture intrinsically suppresses the propagation of mutant alleles, even in the absence of high-fidelity copying or kinetic proofreading.
-Suppression is strongest when mutations are 3$^\prime$-proximal and increases with the VCG’s `virtualness' (redundancy of overlapping oligos).
-Experiments, simulations, and a reduced theory agree that mutant alleles are selectively under-amplified relative to wildtype alleles due to competitive binding for productive extension partners.
+Experiments, simulations, and a reduced theory show that suppression is strongest when mutations are 3$^\prime$-proximal and increases with the VCG’s `virtualness' (redundancy of overlapping oligos).

-Mechanistically, the suppression follows from a binding partner effect: an allele's chance of being copied depends on how many annealed partners place their 3$^\prime$ end \emph{downstream} of that allele so that extension traverses it.
+Intuitively, collective encoding of information builds a directional bias into replication.
+Alleles that match the consensus retain multiple routes to be replicated, whereas sequence changes (e.g., a mutant allele) prune those routes.
+We quantified these routes in terms of binding partners since an allele's rate of being copied depends on how many annealed partners place their 3$^\prime$ end \emph{downstream} of that allele so that extension traverses it.
 3$^\prime$-proximal mutants have fewer such productive partners and thus are at a disadvantage compared to wildtype alleles that are coded at varying distances from the 3$^\prime$ end.
-Polymerase stalling at mismatched 3$^\prime$ ends prolongs this period of lowered replicative ability by delaying extension past the mismatch.
-Consequently, the combined effect of partner limitation and stalling leads to strong suppression that strengthens with virtualness and with increasing ratio $\tau_{stall}/\tau_{cycle}$ of stalling time to thermal melt-anneal-extend cycle time.
-Unlike mispriming suppression in PCR, which relies on reduced binding affinity from mismatches, our effect persists even when binding between wildtype and mutant is allowed.
+Stalling at mismatched 3$^\prime$ ends prolongs this period of lowered replicative ability by delaying extension past the mismatch.
+Consequently, the combined effect of partner limitation and stalling leads to strong suppression that strengthens with virtualness and with increasing ratio $\tau_{stall}/\tau_{cycle}$ of stalling time to melt-anneal-extend cycle time.
+Unlike mispriming suppression in PCR, which relies on reduced binding affinity from mismatches, our effect persists even if mismatches have negligible impact on binding affinity.